henriquegalva0/henriquegalva0/README.md

 #### What I currently Do

 - 🔭 I’m currently working at my own startup @evitaai.oficial
-- 📚 I am currently in the second semester of the Bachelor's degree program in Artificial Intelligence at the Federal University of Goiás (UFG).
+- 📚 I am currently in the second semester of the Bachelor's degree program in Artificial Intelligence at the Federal University of Goiás (UFG)
-- 📫 How to reach me: henriquegasil@gmail.com.
+- 📫 How to reach me: henriquegasil@gmail.com

 #### Learning & Interests